nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 ```

 **Please note that you must use the `sqs2sfThrottle` lambda as the consumer for any queue with a `maxExecutions` value** or else the execution throttling will not work correctly.
+Additionally, please allow at least 60 seconds after creation before using the queue as associated infrastructure and triggers are set up and made ready.

 #### Re-deploy your Cumulus app